Skinfulness Impact Area #4

 The effects of smoking on skin health

 Most external factors that negatively impact our skin health are often unavoidable.
 However, smoking is an external aggressor and toxin that we can definitely control.
-Quitting this habit not only benefits your own skin health, but also the skin health of those around you exposed to secondhand smoke.
+Quitting this habit not only benefits our own skin health, but also the skin health of those around us exposed to secondhand smoke.

 A study on smoking explored how it may influence both the development and severity of acne.
-Unsurprisingly, researchers found that active smokers are more likely to experience acne than those who don’t.
+Unsurprisingly, researchers found that active smokers are more likely to experience acne than those who don’t smoke.
 In fact, nearly 41% of smokers in the study had acne, compared to just 25% of non-smokers.
-And the more one smokes every day, the worse their acne tends to get.
+And the more one smokes every day, the worse the acne tends to get.
 This means that smoking not only increases the chances of getting acne but can also make it more severe.

 Summary